Sample Answer

 Expectancy Theory of Motivation

-Jessica (sales) is behind in the scheduled work; this is because of several reasons, such as the complaints of the customers on technical issues, slow ad-design turnaround, and little motivation to meet the needs of sales.
+Jessica (sales) is behind in the scheduled work because of several reasons, such as the complaints of the customers on technical issues, slow ad-design turnaround, and little motivation to meet the needs of sales.
 Paul (graphics) is the sole graphic designer for the twenty sales representatives.
 He is a salaried employee, and he must complete ten ads in a day; however, he does not reach the goal weekly or daily, which leads to a delay in the website launch.
 Kate (IT) handles the issues related to technology for the employees.
 Sometimes she oversees why the internet marketing is not working as expected.
-She is paid hourly, but the organization is uncomfortable with the overtime payments because it reduces the company’s profits.
+She is paid hourly, but the organization is uncomfortable with the overtime payments because it reduces profits.
 Laura s the local district manager in charge of the campaign.

 Problem analysis and recommendation

 Expectancy, which links the effort and performance of the employees, must be addressed.
 This is particularly the situation with Jessica.
 She puts in a lot of energy and finds new accounts but does not seem to be able to close the sales due to factors outside her control.
-Her commission comes from closing deals, and her motivation drops since she is not closing most of the accounts.
+Her commission comes from closing deals, and her motivation drops since she is not closing most accounts.
 Although she puts in the effort, she is not successful.

 Maslow’s Theory of Needs

 When Brian was hired as a Production Supervisor at Widgets International two years ago, it was widely speculated that he would easily make it to senior management one day.
 Brian had it all – a business degree from Penn State, an ability to analyze problems and arrive at workable solutions, and a charming manner.
-But now, two years later, Brian has become a major thorn in the side of his manager, Brad Summers, V.P.
+But now, two years later, Brian has become a significant thorn in the side of his manager, Brad Summers, V.P.
 Production.
 When Brad was recruiting for the position of Production Supervisor, Brian nearly knocked the door down to interview and then to get an offer.
-He put in at least hours a week during his first year on the job; then in the last six months, he races to the door at closing time.
+He put in at least hours a week during his first year on the job; then, in the last six months, he races to the door at closing time.

 Brian interviewed for two positions in the company in the previous year that would have been promotions for him, but in each case, more senior employees were promoted.
-He started an online MBA program at the University of Phoenix but finds it difficult to get time to accomplish the work.
+He started an online MBA program at the University of Phoenix but found it challenging to get time to accomplish the work.
 He had since complained bitterly when another team of employees won the coveted “Team of the Year” award at the end of the previous year.
 Brian claimed that the award was given to the other team because their Production Supervisor was the nephew of the company president.
 He says he is bored with his job.
 It doesn’t provide him with enough challenges.

 Problem Analysis and Recommendation